bandicootisland/NeverNull/README.md

 Book.0x00000000.FirstName

 Thats it!
 That is what apparently cannot be coped with, by decades of engineering.
 Yet a level out (prior to machine code) the compiler 'knows' that it is the Publisher object being referred to.
 And it 'knows' it has a First Name property.
 Otherwise your code will not compile.
-If you look at disassembly, you can see type names and lookup tables through-out.
+If you look at the disassembly, you can see type names and lookup tables through-out.
 So the problem is with the '.' (dot) property accessor.
 Why cant it do more?
 But we are unlikely to ever get that change over the line, so lets solve it at code level.

 #The Nub - 2